0xgalz/Virtuailor/README.md

 ## Former talks and lectures

 The tool was presented in RECon brussels, Troopers and Warcon.
-The presentaion could be found in the following link: https://www.youtube.com/watch?v=Xk75TM7NmtA
+The presentation could be found in the following link: https://www.youtube.com/watch?v=Xk75TM7NmtA

 ## Thanks